nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Before we dive into the features, let us help you familiarize yourself with our GUI!

-As of `v1.4`, Eva currently has four different application panels it can switch between:
+As of `v1.4`, Eva currently has four different panels it can switch between:

 #### 3.1.1.
 Staff List : `Staff List Panel`